hasura/graphql-engine/community/tools/json2graphql/README.md

 ## JSON Structure

-The top level of your JSON database should be a JSON object with keys being the name of entities and values being the lists of entities.
+The top level of your JSON database should be a JSON object with keys being the name of entities and values being list of entities.
 For example:

 ```json
 {